Two words: Heat Wave. I don’t know if you’ve been dealing with the hot weather in your city, but it seems like these crazy temps are taking over!

 If you accidentally get burned after your day outside (or you just need some extra moisture), nothing soothes skin better than this Peak 10 whipped body butter.
 Since it’s filled with antioxidants and plant oils, it completely hydrates after a long day in the sun.

 Did I mention you can keep all of these items in a mini beauty fridge?
 Yep, they make these, especially for your skincare items!
 That way, you can feel cool and refreshed from the moment you get ready in the morning.

 Clothing and More To Beat The Heat

-Whether your inside or out, I’m sure some of these fashion finds will leave you feeling nice and cool this summer.
+Whether you’re inside or out, I’m sure some of these fashion finds will leave you feeling nice and cool this summer.

 These are my absolute favorite pajamas from Soma and they’re just perfect for summer.
-They’re actually called “cool nights” and I’ll be the first to agree that they actually keep me cooler when I’m sleeping!
+They’re actually called “cool nights” and I’ll be one to agree that they actually keep me cooler when I’m sleeping!

 When you’re out and about, there’s no better way to make the sun a littler more bearable than with a hat.
 This Straw Hat is also pretty stylish if you ask me.
 I can see it pairing perfectly with a long maxi dress.

 I’m not much of a shorts girl, but I love the look of this NYDJ denim skirt.
 You all know how much I adore this brand (after all, it’s where all my jeans come from!).
 Plus, it’s on sale!

 Oh, and don’t forget to pair it with some cute summer sandals.
 You can find some of my picks HERE.